-Attribute Behavior

-Girl-Centric

-I believe in the worth and importance of all girls.

-Girls matter!
+Behavior Girls matter!
 Serve as cheerleader, expert, and advocate for girls.
 Invest resources in listening to and understanding girls.
 Create emotional and physical safe spaces where all girls are heard, embraced, and valued.
 Create and defend an environment in which girls will thrive.

-Contagious Fun

-I work with others to promote play for positive growth and development.

 Create opportunities for play.
 Display enthusiasm for positive teamwork.
 Maintain perspective with a sense of humor.
 Share my passions, aspirations, and talents with others.

-Diversity

-I work collaboratively with all people and encourage flexibility in thinking.

 Remove barriers to access and model inclusive behaviors so that every girl can find her place in Girl Scouting.
 Listen to and value others for who they are and their unique talents.
 Explore new ideas from everyone and everywhere.
 Offer respect and kindness to all.

-Prepare girls to live in a multicultural and global world.